Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: Non-classical sets

 Before delving into the axioms, it is helpful to think about the concept of a set in a paraconsistent and paracomplete setting from a naive point of view.
-In classical ZFC, a {\it set} $x$ is identified with the class of its elements $ \{y : y \in x\}$ and divides the entire universe of sets in two parts: those $y$ that are {\it in} $x$, and those $y$ that are {\it not in} $x$.
+In classical ZFC, a {\it set} $x$ is identified with the class of its elements $ \{y : y \in x\}$ and divides the entire universe in two parts: those $y$ that are {\it in} $x$, and those $y$ that are {\it not in} $x$.
 In the context of paraconsistent and paracomplete logic, we can have a situation where a set $y$ is both in $x$ and not in $x$, or a situation where $y$ is neither in $x$, nor is it the case that $y$ is not in $x$.

-Therefore, it seems natural to identify a set $x$ with the pair consisting of a {\it positive} extension $\{y : y \in x\}$ and a {\it negative} extension $\{y : y \notin x\}$\footnote{We write $y \notin x$ instead of $ \no (y \in x)$.} without the added requirement that one is the complement of the other.
+Therefore, it seems natural to identify a set $x$ with the pair consisting of a {\it positive} extension (those $y$ for which ``$y \in x$'' is {\it true}) and a {\it negative} extension (those $y$ for which ``$y\in x$'' is false), without the added requirement that one be the complement of the other.
 In fact, it makes sense to call a set {\it consistent} if its positive and negative extensions do not intersect, {\it complete} if their union is the whole universe, and {\it classical} if it is both consistent and complete.

-There is, however, an asymmetry between the positive and negative extensions: $\{y : y \in x\}$ is a set while $\{y : y \notin x\}$ is a {proper class.} Therefore, it turns out to be more appropriate to talk about the {\it complement} of the negative extension, i.e., the collection of all $y$ for which the statement ``$y \notin x$'' is {\it not true}, or, equivalently, for which the statement ``$y \in x$'' is {\it not false}).
+There is, however, an asymmetry here: the positive extension is a set, while the negative extension is a proper class.
+Therefore, it turns out to be more appropriate to talk about the {\it complement} of the negative extension, i.e., those $y$ for which the statement ``$y \in x$'' is {\it not false} (or, equivalently for which the statement ``$y \notin x$'' is {\it not true}).
 We will refer to this collection as the ?-{\it extension} of $x$.

-Above, we have naively referred to statements being {\it true} or {\it false}, which, a priori, seem to be meta-theoretic notions.
-However, recall that the operators $!$ and $?$ allow us to discuss truth and falsity from {\it within} the system as well.
+Although we have just referred to statements being {\it true} or {\it false}, which are seemingly meta-theoretic notions, recall that the operators $!$ and $?$ allow us to discuss truth and falsity from {\it within} the system as well.
 In particular, $!(y\in x)$ is {\it true} if and only if $y\in x$ is {\it true}, and $?(y \in x)$ is {\it true} if and only if $y \in x$ is {\it not false}.
-This motivates the following
+This motivates the following:

 \begin{Def} Let $x$ be a set: \begin{itemize}

 \item The !-{\it extension} of $x$ is

 \item The ?-{\it extension} of $x$ is